smeredith/smeredith.github.io/_posts/2021-01-01-interface.md

 The interesting bits are the audio paths.
 I'd borrow those as-is.

-Would a more powerful microcontroller and I2S audo from a Cmedia chip simplify VOX?
+Would a more powerful microcontroller and I2S audio from a Cmedia chip simplify VOX?
 This would eliminate all the discrete components of the VOX circuit, but at the expense of a more complicated microcontroller.
 Maybe at that point would be better to go all in with something like [this setup with a Teensy board.](http://www.kk5jy.net/AnyRig-v1/).